gateio/gateapi-csharp/docs/WalletApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new WalletApi(config);
             var currency = "BTC";  // string | Filter by currency.
-Return all currency records if not specified (optional) var withdrawId = "withdrawId_example";  // string | The withdrawal record id starts with w, such as: w1879219868.
+Return all currency records if not specified. (optional) var withdrawId = "withdrawId_example";  // string | The withdrawal record id starts with w, such as: w1879219868.
 When withdraw_id is not empty, the value querys this withdrawal record and no longer querys according to time (optional) var assetClass = "assetClass_example";  // string | The currency type of withdrawal record is empty by default.
 It supports users to query the withdrawal records in the main and innovation areas on demand.
 Value range: SPOT, PILOT  SPOT: Main Zone  PILOT: Innovation Zone (optional) var withdrawOrderId = "withdrawOrderId_example";  // string | User-defined order number when withdrawing.
 Default is empty.
-When not empty, the specified user-defined order number record will be queried (optional) var from = 1602120000;  // long? | Time range beginning, default to 7 days before current time (optional) var to = 1602123600;  // long? | Time range ending, default to current time (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0)
+When not empty, the specified user-defined order number record will be queried (optional) var from = 1602120000;  // long? | Time range beginning, default to 7 days before current time. (optional) var to = 1602123600;  // long? | Time range ending, default to current time. (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list. (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0. (optional)  (default to 0)

             try
             {
-                // Retrieve withdrawal records
+                // Retrieve withdrawal records.
                 List<WithdrawalRecord> result = apiInstance.ListWithdrawals(currency, withdrawId, assetClass, withdrawOrderId, from, to, limit, offset);
                 Debug.WriteLine(result);
             }